Published by D Home Magazine September/October 2005

 I only found out recently that other people hate the parts of mimosas that I love.
 An online agricultural extension service puts it thusly; "The litter problem of the blooms, the leaves, and especially the long seed pods requires consideration when planting this tree...despite its picturesque growth habit and beauty when in bloom, some cities have passed ordinances outlawing further planting of this species."
 The National Park Service lists it as an exotic weed.

 While there is no ordinance in Dallas banning the planting of mimosas, they are on many horticulture experts' do-not-plant lists.
 They are not for sale at most nurseries, although you can buy them online.

 My mother still lives in the house where mimosas grew.
 The front fence leans, but the ivy is lusher than ever.
-Both mimosas dies about 15 years ago, but a 3-foot-tall mimosa sapling has pushed up along the foundation of the house on the west side.
+Both mimosas died about fifteen years ago, but a three-foot-tall mimosa sapling has pushed up along the foundation of the house on the west side.
 In June, its branches were covered in flowers.

 Bois D'Arc by Bill Seaman

 Ah, the Bois d'arc.
 How could a tree with such a beautiful French name be such a nuisance?
 Well, it is those nuisances that got it established in the first place.
 For early farmers, they were the work-horse of the plant world.

 Full of thorns, and thus a natural fence, they would grow without any supplemental water, no hauling buckets of water to nurse them along.
 The branches made great fence posts (these were pre-Home Depot days, remember) and they were resistant to rot and insects.
 Ask plumbers who venture into crawl spaces under some of the oldest houses in Dallas and they will tell you the piers those houses rest on are the trunks of Bois d'arc.
 They'll also tell that the Bois d'arc looks as new as the day the house was built--it's a carpenters dream.